Cereal MarketingBy Tom Dougherty

 The two killers of breakfast cereal, as pointed out in our expansive cereal study, are milk (in the negative) and fast food options (greater convenience.)
 Consumers generally avoid milk.

-Which is why the American Dairy Association’s bringing back the “Got Milk” campaign.
+This is why the American Dairy Association’s bringing back the “Got Milk” campaign.

 “Cereal marketing, I’m afraid, is taking a step back.
 They’re teaching consumers that cereal equals sugar again.”